M365 Configuration as Code - Technical Guidance

 Governance

-This page provides a comprehensive guide to managing code ownership, branch protection, and file authoring workflows in the Microsoft365DSC repositories.
+This page provides a comprehensive guide to managing code ownership, branch protection, and recording architectural decision records for workloads in the Microsoft365DSC repositories.
 It explains how to configure the CODEOWNERS file, enforce branch protection rules, and establish workflows for workload and platform administrators.

 The CODEOWNERS file in GitHub is used to assign responsibility for specific files or directories to teams.
 This ensures that the appropriate teams are automatically requested as reviewers for pull requests (PRs) affecting their areas of responsibility.